sannif/udacity_capstone_project/README.md

 # Udacity capstone project
 In this project, we create two models: one using Azure AutoML and a second one leveraging HyperDrive to tune its hyperparameters.
+We deploy the best model found by HyperDrive.

+## Project setup
+The file `environment.yml`contains the environment details needed to run the project.

 ## Dataset
 ### Overview